ro0mquy/rtificial/blinkizeuch™/README.md

         '>=dev-libs/jansson-2.5' \
         '~media-libs/devil-1.7.8'

+#### OS X

+    brew install \
+        sdl \
+        anttweakbar \
+        devil \
+        jansson

 ### Building

 After you build and installed all dependencies, just run

     make

-and you should be happily provided with a `blinkizecuh` binary. `make clean` should clean up the mess you made with all that object files, you dirty little girl.
+and you should be happily provided with a `blinkizeuch` binary. `make clean` should clean up the mess you made with all that object files, you dirty little girl.

 ### Running